BUSD wants teachers to be a top priority for the COVID-19 vaccine

 Amid surging COVID-19 cases throughout the state, Bay Area health officers last week handed down some of the strictest guidelines on shelter-in-place activities since March.
 The pilot programs are allowed to continue, but it could complicate reopening plans for middle and high school students in January that the district has said will rely on low rates of community transmission, as well as local restrictions.

-Ty Alper, BUSD president, said it’s part of the district’s obligation to speak out on behalf of teachers across the state, and take steps to ensure the most robust reopening possible.
+Ty Alper, BUSD vice-president, said it’s part of the district’s obligation to speak out on behalf of teachers across the state, and take steps to ensure the most robust reopening possible.

 “This resolution does not mean that we cannot reopen until all of our staff are vaccinated, but it’s a recognition that vaccination of our staff removes a significant challenge to opening our schools and keeping them open,” Alper said, addressing concerns from community members that BUSD is resigned to reopening until the vaccine is fully administered.
 Sup.
 Brent Stephens has also dismissed this idea in the past, saying BUSD’s reopening will foremost focus on community spread and rules set by local health officers.